 The acute and long-term psychological and brain effects of psilocybin in healthy volunteers A collaboration with Taylor Lyons and Robin Carhart-Harris We know from previous work that psilocybin, as well as other psychedelics, can induce long-lasting changes in behaviour and personality traits.
 However, the neural underpinnings of such changes have never been investigated.
 Here we looked at the acute and longer-term effects of psilocybin on brain function, anatomy and psychology using a single-blind, fixed-order within-subjects design in 20-25 healthy volunteers.
 Taylor has completed the data collection for this study and is now analysing the large and complicated set of neuroimaging data.
 This data will relate long-lasting changes, detected using functional and structural MRI (e.g. Diffusion tensor imaging -DTI - which allows investigating changes in white matter structure), to the subjective effects, as well as the acute effects of psilocybin on brain function.
-Dissociating the effect of psychedelics on neuronal activity from their effects on brain vasoactivity A collaboration between Amanda and Tobias Buchborn using optogenetics Although we are starting to gain a better understanding of the way psychedelics affect consciousness by acting on specific neuroreceptor subtypes, and thereby modulating the way neuronal networks communicate with each other, the intriguing possibility that part of their psychoactive effect is exerted via changes in cerebral blood flow have remained until now largely unexplored.
-Decades ago, Amanda worked with Bart Huges developing the hypothesis positing the key role of cerebral blood flow/volume regulation in the control of consciousness, but until relatively recently, no tool was available to distinguish between effects at the neuronal level from those at the vascular level.
-This research is using cutting edge tools, such as to simultaneously measure neuronal and blood-flow related signals, in order to shed light on the respective contribution of these effects on the mind altering effects of psychedelics.
-More funding is urgently needed to carry the research to the next stage.
-Publication: The 5-HT2A agonist 25CN-NBOH increases murine heart rate and neck-arterial blood flow in a temperature-dependent manner (2020), Buchborn T, Lyons T, Song C, Feilding A, Knoepfel T - Journal of Psychopharmacology SCIENCE BECKLEY/MAASTRICHT RESEARCH PROGRAMME The effects of LSD microdosing on mood, cognition and pain management: a dose-finding study A collaboration with Jan Ramaekers, Kim Kuypers and Nadia Hutten This study, which started in early 2018, aimed, among other things, to identify the optimal dose of LSD to maximize benefits on mood and cognition.
+Dissociating the effect of psychedelics on neuronal activity from their effects on brain vasoactivity A collaboration with Tobias Buchborn Although we are starting to gain a better understanding of the way psychedelics affect consciousness by acting on specific neuroreceptor subtypes, and thereby modulating the way neuronal networks communicate with each other, the intriguing possibility that part of their psychoactive effect is exerted via changes in cerebral blood flow have remained until now largely unexplored.
+Decades ago, Amanda and Bart Huges developed an hypothesis positing the key role of cerebral blood flow regulation underlying the control of consciousness, but until relatively recently, no tool was available to distinguish between effects at the neuronal level from those at the vascular level.
+This research is using cutting-edge tools, such as optogenetics, to simultaneously measure neuronal and blood-flow related signals, in order to shed light on the respective contribution of these effects on the mind altering effects of psychedelics.
+Publication:

+The 5-HT2A agonist 25CN-NBOH increases murine heart rate and neck-arterial blood flow in a temperature-dependent manner (2020), Buchborn T, Lyons T, Song C, Feilding A, Knoepfel T - Journal of Psychopharmacology SCIENCE BECKLEY/MAASTRICHT RESEARCH PROGRAMME The effects of LSD microdosing on mood, cognition and pain management: a dose-finding study A collaboration between Amanda and Jan Ramaekers, Kim Kuypers and Nadia Hutten This study, which started in early 2018, aimed, among other things, to identify the optimal dose of LSD to maximize benefits on mood and cognition.
 Participants received placebo and three different microdoses (5, 10 and 20 mcg).
 After each dose, acute effects on cognitive performance and well-being were assessed.
 We also measured how well participants were able to cope with pain.
 Additionally, blood samples were collected to assess markers of neuronal function (e.g., plasticity) and investigate the link between plasma levels and subjective effects.
 Vital signs were also closely monitored to establish the safety profile of the drug.
 Amanda presented the preliminary results from this study at Breaking Convention.
 The full results from this study are expected soon.